erikp9000/cpm-ndos/README.md

 enable remote client to login to a shell on the server or execute server commands.

 v1.2 Dispenses with the FCB address as a file reference.
-On file open and file create, the server sends its file handle to the client which stores it in the FCB disk allocation vector array and includes it with subsequent calls to read file, write file, and close file.
+On file open and file create, the server returns its file handle to the client who stores it in the FCB disk allocation vector array and includes it with subsequent calls to read file, write file, and close file.
 This was a necessary change to support the BD Software C Compiler (BDSC) which re-uses the same FCB (005Ch) to access multiple files.